Ernest Zacharevic: Recent work

-In May 2016, Zacharevic went to Christmas Island, an Australian Territory in the Indian Ocean at the invitation of Christmas Island Phosphates and the local Shire government for a scoping trip to beautify the island landscape.
-He left behind his first ever Australian art installation with 'Forklift Boy,' near a local tavern.
+In May 2016, Zacharevic went to Christmas Island, an Australian territory in the Indian Ocean at the invitation of Christmas Island Phosphates and the local Shire government for a scoping trip to beautify the island landscape.
+He left behind his first-ever Australian art installation with "Forklift Boy", near a local tavern.
 An abandoned forklift adjacent to a shipping container provided the canvas for the piece.
 It is similar in aesthetic to his Boy and Girl on a Bike and Boy on a Motorbike art installations in George Town, Penang.

+Controversy

+On 25 November 2024, it was reported that Zacharevic was seeking an explanation from Tony Fernandes, the founder of AirAsia, following a spotting of one of the artist's creative murals, Children on Bicycle being depicted on the livery of one of the airline's planes at the Penang International Airport.